The longer you put off starting a task, the harder it can be to focus on it. That goes for projects for school and around the house.

 Even when using these focus techniques, kids might still get distracted.
 That’s why they also need strategies to get back on task once they’ve drifted.

 Come up with a signal for when your child’s mind starts to wander.
 It might be putting a hand on your child’s shoulder or saying a specific word.
-Tell your child’s teacher that you’re doing this at home and ask if the teacher can use the same strategy in class.
+Tell your child’s teacher you’re trying these strategies at home.

 And remember to talk about your child’s strengths, not just challenges.
-A fun way to do that is by making a strengths chain.
+Celebrate focus wins, big and small.
 When kids understand what they’re good at, it builds confidence and helps them stay motivated when things get tough.